 In 1880, he married 33 year old Louisa (Louie) Strentzel.
 He was 41 years old.
 They had two daughter together, Wanda and Helen.

-A man who loved the outdoors.
+There is no doubt in my mind, that this is a man who loved the outdoors.
 Muir was a man who loved to work with his hands.
 And he had a gift of using the right words to describe what he saw.
 He was a Christian man who loved God, his family and the people he met.
 John Muir loved to read scientific books and the Bible.

 He grew up on a farm and spent his spare time tinkering with inventions.